🌐 EN | πŸ‡―πŸ‡΅ JP | Last sync: 2025-11-16

 base_model.fit(X_train, y_train)

-# Wrap custom model
+# Wrap the custom model

 wrapped_model = CustomModelWrapper(base_model)